oarkflow/licensing/README.md

    go run ./client
    ```
    The CLI will display the server it will contact, prompt for the license credentials, and persist the encrypted payload to `~/.myapp/.license.dat` with `0600` permissions.
-3. **Verification:** subsequent runs skip activation, verify the TPM signature, confirm the encrypted payload matches the current device fingerprint, and refuse to continue if the license is revoked or expired.
+3. **Verification:** subsequent runs skip activation, verify the server signature, confirm the encrypted payload matches the current device fingerprint, and refuse to continue if the license is revoked or expired.

 ### Client Configuration Options